-Overlapping a fibreglass trim – Some people like to apply a fiberglass bandage over the face of a join, but my preferred method is to bring the roofs fiberglass laminate onto the top of the trim, then sand and feather edge the overlap.
+Overlapping a fibreglass trim – Some people like to apply a fibreglass bandage over the face of a join, but my preferred method is to bring the roofs fibreglass laminate onto the top of the trim, then sand and feather edge the overlap.
 Lastly apply the top coat colour to get a nice smooth appearance.

 Joining GRP trims at Corners

 When jointing or joining fibreglass trims at a corner the easiest method is to use a straight mite cut.
 I find its best to run one trim through long, and then butt up the next to it so you can mark it with a pencil ready for cutting with a hacksaw, multi tool, tin snips or angle grinder with a cutting blade.
 Another method of cutting a corner is like the one shown in the picture below, where the trim underneath is almost cut square and the top one over cloaks it slightly.
 The benefit being its slightly less prone to being knocked out of shape.
 I finish with some fibreglass matting and sand thoroughly when dry.

 An extra piece of external bandage is applied later for additional strength and finishing.